darklang/dark/README.md

 ## Config files

-Config files are in config/.
-Simple rule: anything that runs inside the container must use a DARK_CONFIG value set in config/, and cannot use any other env var.
+Config files are in [config/](config).
+Simple rule: anything that runs inside the container must use a `DARK_CONFIG` value set in `config/`, and cannot use any other env var.

 ## Debugging the client